 Attending court can be challenging and distressing, especially if it is your first time.
 Trained volunteers provide information on court processes, where to seek advice and emotional support when needed.

-CRC’s Court Support Scheme (CSS) was established in 1982 and operates in local courts across the Sydney metropolitan area, Central Coast and the city of Newcastle.
+CRC’s Court Support Scheme (CSS) was established in 1982 and operates in local courts across the Sydney metropolitan area, Central Coast, Newcastle and Wollongong.
 Funded by the Legal Aid NSW, CSS is available for defendants, witnesses, victims of crime, as well as the many friends and families of those attending court.

 The Court Support Scheme is made up of over 50 volunteers who give freely of their time to help people navigate the court system.
 For those facing the stress of their first court appearance, or multiple adjournments or having a family member in custody, being assisted in a friendly manner can make a real difference.
 CSS volunteers provide information on court protocol, sources of legal assistance, emotional support and referrals to other services.
 CSS volunteers do not offer legal advice and there is no referral or fee required for its service.
 Over 51,000 court attendees were offered assistance in the past financial year.